Beginnings and Endings Lycian Way

 Cirali to Tekirova

-We stopped at a few beaches to have snacks and relax out of the sun and there were water stops along the way.
-The camping sites were plentiful and beautiful along the trail – but we planned on getting past Tekirova and to camp near Phaselis that night so we had to keep moving.
-As we started to arrive in Tekirova we realized just how lucky we were to stay in little beach-side towns like Cirali and Adrasan.
+We stopped at a few beaches to have snacks and relax out of the sun, and there were water stops along the way.
+The camping sites were plentiful and beautiful along the trail, but we planned on getting past Tekirova and camping near Phaselis that night, so we had to keep moving.
+As we started to arrive in Tekirova, we realized just how lucky we were to stay in little beach-side towns like Cirali and Adrasan.
 Those towns were small, quaint, but beautiful.
-They were full of little locally owned, simple businesses.
+They were full of little, locally owned, simple businesses.
 But Tekirova was the exact opposite of this.
-Large cold looking condos and hotels lined the streets with luxury pools and shopping.
+Large cold-looking condos and hotels lined the streets with luxury pools and shopping.
 It wasn’t horrible – but it was just shocking after our stays at quaint villages which felt more authentic.
 We all agreed that we would hate to see this tourism transformation happen to any of the other towns along the Mediterranean Lycian Way trail.

-Even though once again many things were closed for the off-season in Tekirova, we did manage to find an ATM as well as a market and a little restaurant.
-This was a very late lunch (more like early dinner) and according to our book we only had a 30 minute walk to a luxury beach camp which we considered staying at.
-However after getting hopelessly lost for a while, and scared by a vicious sounding dog, it ended up taking us twice as long to get to the camp.
-We found ourselves racing against the sunset which occurs around 5 pm.
-We ruled out the Sundance luxury camping which was too expensive and honestly didn’t look too luxury to us.
-Instead we went past the lodging and out onto a beautiful and secluded beach where we set up our final camp right before the sun set.
+Even though, once again, many things were closed for the off-season in Tekirova, we did manage to find an ATM as well as a market and a little restaurant.
+This was a very late lunch (more like early dinner), and according to our book, we only had a 30-minute walk to a luxury beach camp, which we considered staying at.
+However, after getting hopelessly lost for a while and scared by a vicious-sounding dog, it ended up taking us twice as long to get to the camp.
+We found ourselves racing against the sunset, which occurs around 5 pm.
+We ruled out the Sundance luxury camping, which was too expensive and honestly didn’t look too luxurious to us.
+Instead, we went past the lodging and out onto a beautiful and secluded beach, where we set up our final camp right before the sun set.
 I’m not exactly sure why anyone would stop at the luxury camp when they had this just 5 minutes past it?

-We had gotten pretty quick at setting up camp by now, so after we got situated it was time to finally wind down and take stock of our accomplishments.
+We had gotten pretty quick at setting up camp by now, so after we got situated, it was time to finally wind down and take stock of our accomplishments.
 We cooled our feet down in the water and laughed about the day’s surprises.
-It was such a pleasant night that we sat out in the dark looking at the stars on the beach talking about how far we had come.
-Granted – I had only hiked for 2 weeks of the trail, but Warren and Betsy had done the entire thing and were that much more attached to their experience.
+It was such a pleasant night that we sat out in the dark looking at the stars on the beach, talking about how far we had come.
+Granted – I had only hiked for two weeks of the trail, but Warren and Betsy had done the entire thing and were that much more attached to their experience.

-From there we planned to hike up to the entrance near the main highway and to catch a dolmas to Antalya.
-As we were hopelessly hunting for the trail markings that would take us towards the highway we came across a German couple who were just starting the trail going the opposite direction.
+From there, we planned to hike up to the entrance near the main highway and catch a dolm in Antalya.
+As we were hopelessly hunting for the trail markings that would take us toward the highway, we came across a German couple who were just starting the trail, going in the opposite direction.
 They were full of energy and optimism.
-It was great to know even though our time was coming to an end at Phaselis – another group of hikers were beginning.
+It was great to know even though our time was coming to an end at Phaselis – another group of hikers was beginning.

 Loved reading all about your hike, maybe I’ll be able to do the Lycian way some day, its definitely on my list